vowstar/k210-linux-nommu/linux-kernel/Documentation/arm64/booting.rst

 is relevant to all public releases of the AArch64 Linux kernel.

-The AArch64 exception model is made up of a number of exception levels (EL0 - EL3), with EL0 and EL1 having a secure and a non-secure counterpart.
-EL2 is the hypervisor level and exists only in non-secure mode.
-EL3 is the highest priority level and exists only in secure mode.
+The AArch64 exception model is made up of a number of exception levels (EL0 - EL3), with EL0, EL1 and EL2 having a secure and a non-secure counterpart.
+EL2 is the hypervisor level, EL3 is the highest priority level and exists only in secure mode.
+Both are architecturally optional.

 For the purposes of this document, we will use the term `boot loader` simply to define all software that executes on the CPU(s) before control